 I had been told that I would encounter both great cultural diversity and a close community at Macalester, and that is one of the things I love the most here.
 This summer I am sharing a house with classmates from Poland, Syria, Malaysia, Germany and Palestine.
 I have attended many events where international and domestic students talked about their interests in global affairs.
 One of my favorite events last semester was the Country Spotlights.
 Students made presentations about their home countries to anyone who wished to attend.
 It was a great way to learn about new cultures and share with other students.

-I encourage you to take a moment to fill out a short inquiry form on our website so that we can serve you better at https://admissions.macalester.edu/register/connect.
-My fellow Global Ambassadors and I are always available to answer your questions and to provide you with our perspectives on Macalester.
-Please do not hesitate to email us at email@example.com if we can help in any way.
+I encourage you to take a moment to fill out our Prospective Student Form on our website so that we can serve you better.
+My fellow Global Ambassador and I are always available to answer your questions and to provide you with our perspectives on Macalester.
+Please do not hesitate to email us at firstname.lastname@example.org if we can help in any way.